Cedar College

-Cedar College is an R-12 co-educational Christian school situated in the suburb of Northgate, South Australia, 8 km north-east of the Adelaide CBD.
-Encompassing both Primary School and High School, Cedar College caters for students from Reception (Foundation) through to Year 12.
+Cedar College is an R–12 co-educational Christian school situated in the suburb of Northgate, South Australia, 8 km north-east of the Adelaide CBD.
+Encompassing both primary school and high school, Cedar College caters for students from Reception (Foundation) through to Year 12.

 School motto and name

-A distinctly Christian school, the Cedar College Crest features the words "Growing in Wisdom" which reflects the desire of the school to encourage students to not only grow in academic knowledge, but also to develop the wisdom to use this knowledge in effective and God-honouring ways.
+A distinctly Christian school, the Cedar College crest features the words "Growing in Wisdom" which reflects the desire of the school to encourage students to not only grow in academic knowledge, but also to develop the wisdom to use this knowledge in effective and God-honouring ways.
 It is derived from Psalm 92v12, which describes the growth of a cedar tree, becoming strong, vital and fruit-bearing.
-In the same way, the name 'Cedar College' was chosen to reflect the purpose of the school.
+In the same way, the name 'Cedar College' was chosen to reflect the purpose of the College.

-In 2014, Cedar College launched its new purpose statement: "Preparing students for real life", which reflects the desire of the school to equip each student for their life ahead, by helping them to Discover Jesus, Display Love and Develop Self.
+In 2014, Cedar College launched its new purpose statement: "Preparing students for real life", which reflects the desire of the school to equip each student for their life ahead, by helping them to "Discover Jesus, Display Love and Develop Self".

-Cedar College is an inter-denominational Christian school and a ministry of CityReach Baptist Church (previously Oakden Baptist Church).
+Cedar College is an inter-denominational Christian school and a ministry of CityReach Baptist Church Oakden (previously Oakden Baptist Church).